Tinkerforge/doc/en/source/Software/API_Bindings_Java.rst

   private static final String HOST = "localhost";
   private static final int PORT = 4223;
-  private static final String UID = "XYZ"; // Change to your UID
+  private static final String UID = "XXYYZZ"; // Change XXYYZZ to the UID of your Stepper Brick

 Now we can execute the Java compiler in the ``example_project/`` folder like this on Windows (replace ``;`` in class path with ``:`` on Linux and macOS)::